 Fly fishing for brook trout is a blast.
 Odds are, you’re going to be doing more of a finesse style of fishing.
 You aren’t going to be targeting 5 to 10 pound fish sitting deep in pools waiting to smash a size 0 streamer.
 You’re going to find them in small streams and medium sized rivers eating nymphs, dries and smaller streamer patterns.

 When you’re spin fishing, you’ll likely need an ultralight setup with 2 or 3 pound test.
+See here for tips and choosing a rod and reel.
 Unless you know the fish are large, this should be plenty of size for you.
 Mepps Spinners and Panther Martin’s are great lures to use for Brook Trout.
 Similar methods you would use for rainbow trout can be used for brook trout.

 Brown Trout Fishing